 - Copy the SSL certificate and make sure to copy the —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—– header and footer Ensure there are no white spaces, extra line breaks or additional characters.
 Use a plain text editor such as Notepad, paste the content of the certificate and save it with extension .p7b (When performing this on a Windows system the Icon of the file should change into a certificate icon)

 - Go to Start > Administrative Tools > Internet Information Services (IIS) Manager.

 - From the left menu, Click the server name.

 - In the middle pane, under Security, double-click Server Certificates.

-- In the right Action pane click on Complete Certificate Request.
+- From the right Actions pane, select Complete Certificate Request.

 - Click on the button, navigate and select the location of your new certificate file. (change the file type you are searching for to all .p7b as the default type may be .cer)

 - Specify a friendly name for quick identification of your new certificate.